-ELEMENTS GOALS STEPS Program area Issues in self study Measurable goals Steps to achieve goals Individuals/Officers responsible for implementation Specific timetable for completing work Recruitment/Hiring Process (Assesment) There has been no assessment and/or comparison of the UNO institutional vs. Athletics Departments hiring practices in the last 5 years.
-Perform an assessment and comparison of the institution and athletics department's hiring practices.
-The Gender Equity and Diversity Committee will perform the comparison and report to the Sr. Vice Chancellor for Academic and Student Affairs as well as the Director of Human Resources of their findings.
-Gender Equity and Diversity Committee; Sr. Vice Chancellor, Director of Multicultural Affairs, Employment Manager, Assistant to the Chancellor for Equity and Diversity, Director of Athletics and the Sr. Associate Athletics Director/SWA Fall, 2014 for the assessment.
-An annual review of the assessment will occur each year and adjusted as needed.
-Participation in Governance & Decision Making Out of 20 Faculty-Based Athletics Committee Members, 18 are White Non-Hispanic and 2 are Black.
+ELEMENTS GOALS STEPS Program area Issues in self study Measurable goals Steps to achieve goals Individuals/Officers responsible for implementation Specific timetable for completing work Participation in Governance & Decision Making Out of 20 Faculty-Based Athletics Committee Members, 18 are White Non-Hispanic and 2 are Black.
 Noticeably increase representation of minority student-athletes in the committee.
-1. Increase by a minimum of two (and no less than 20% representation), the number of racially/ethnically diverse student- athletes serving in the committee.
+1. Increase by a minimum of two (and no less than 20% representation), the number of racially/ ethnically diverse student- athletes serving in the committee.
 2. Director of Athletic Compliance to track & report on progress.
 Sr. Associate Athletic Director, and Director of Athletic Compliance, SAAC Leader.
-Starting in Fall 2014 and continuing through 2019, review on an annual basis.
+Fall 2014 and ongoing Participation in Governance & Decision Making Student athletes and staff have few avenues for leadership, participation in governance, and decisionmaking.
+Strengthen SAAC and promote leadership opportunities for minority coaches and staff 1.
+Provide professional development opportunities for SAAC minority coaches/staff and student athletes to actively participate in conferences, high visibility meetings and decision making) 2.
+Set specific tasks for SAAC and a defined role in some decisionmaking processes for athletics.
+Director of Athletic Compliance, Associate Vice Chancellor Academic & Student Affairs, SAAC Leader.
+Fall 2014 and ongoing